Vladimir Kramnik vs Garry Kasparov, Botvinnik Memorial Blitz, R9

 Match notes

-This Botvinnik Memorial m 5’ game sits in engine-era transition.
+This Botvinnik Memorial Blitz game sits in engine-era transition.
 Master-level chess of the period was published in tournament bulletins, magazine annotations, and — for the most-studied games — in published opening monographs by the participants and their successors.
 This game is preserved in the open historical record and can be replayed in full above.